iamAyushChamoli/hacktoberfest-24/README.md

 ## Code of Conduct

 We expect all contributors to follow our [Code of Conduct](./CODE_OF_CONDUCT.md) in order to create a safe and welcoming environment for everyone.
 Violations of the Code of Conduct will be taken seriously.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

----